Little Quick Fire hydrangeas are very popular landscaping plants due to their easy care requirements, reliable blooming, and compact size.

-The Little Quick Fire Hydrangea has white flowers when it first blooms, but the petals turn pink as the summer goes on and becomes warmer.
-These hydrangeas bloom in the late spring or early summer, typically from June to August.
+The Little Quick Fire hydrangea has white flowers when it first blooms, but the petals turn pink as the summer goes on and becomes warmer.
+These hydrangea plants bloom in the late spring or early summer, typically from June to August.

-Little Quick Fire Hydrangeas grow to be 3 to 5 feet tall and 2 to 4 feet wide.
+Little Quick Fire Hydrangeas grow 3 to 5 feet tall and 2 to 4 feet wide.
 They are considered to be dwarf shrubs, so they don’t grow to be as tall as many other hydrangea types.
-If you would like a hydrangea that does not grow to be very tall, but will still have full blooms each year, then a Little Quick Fire Hydrangea is a great choice for you.
+If you would like a hydrangea that does not grow to be very tall, but will still have full blooms each year, then a Little Quick Fire Hydrangea is a great choice.

 Fertilizer for Little Quick Fire hydrangea